How to Finance Flight School

 Using a 529 Plan

-If you have more than 20% equity in your home, you may qualify for a home equity line of credit, or HELOC.
+If you have more than 20% equity in your home, you may qualify for a home equity line of credit or HELOC.
 A HELOC is a convenient and often inexpensive way to borrow money.
-You don’t have to get a HELOC from the company that services your mortgage, you can shop around with a number of lenders.
-Learn More...
+You don’t have to get a HELOC from the company that services your mortgage.
+You can shop around with any number of lenders.

-Many of our students are unable to fund much of their program at all, and have to take out an unsecured loan.
-By nature these loans have higher interest rates than secured loans, but do not require any assets to get approved.
+For students with limited financing options, the best option may be to take out an unsecured loan.
+By nature, these loans have higher interest rates than secured loans but do not necessarily require any assets to get approved.